pestefo/latam-challenge-mle/docs/challenge.md

 I found a couple if minor mistakes in the syntaxis related to calling functiions with keywords arguments only in some of the arguments and not all of them.

+I found also that the `training_data` defined in 4.a was not used, ergo, it was not used when training the models.

 ### Model decision

 In addition to the DS's analysis, I was interested in the linearity correlation of the `delay` with all the other variables.
 I used the Cramér's V metric for correlation, it returns a value between 0 and 1which 0 = no association and 1 = complete association.